LNR Juniors: Competition Team

 • Optional: mountain bike

-The annual year round cost of the LNR Competition Team is $5,200.
-Although the fees are substantial, they include four out of town training camps, spring, summer, fall and winter training sessions, as well as training plans, lactate testing, and race support.
-The team fee can be paid in full or paid in installments of $1,300.
+The annual year round cost includes all in town training and programs – spring, summer, fall and winter training sessions, as well as training plans, lactate testing, and race support.
+The year round fee no longer includes out of town training camps.
+Skiers will register separately for training camps.

 Year-Round Competition Team Includes: